cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

 1. Create a CatalogSource for the Dev Workspace Operator

    __Note:__ This step is not necessary if you are installing OpenShift Dev Spaces.
-A supported OpenShift cluster already has the appropriate catalog sources.

    ```bash
    cat << EOF | oc apply -f -